lkilpatrick/gitstream-mkdocs/docs/10_github-app.md

 Every time a dev opens a new Pull Request or changes a Pull Request, gitStream is triggered.
 Next, the `.cm` file is used to determine which automatic actions are invoked based on their conditions.
 The resulting actions use GitHub API to achieve the desired outcome.

+### Detailed flow explained

+1. Create branch
+2. Commit changes
+3. Push branch to remote repo
+4. Open Pull Request
+5. gitStream GitHub app gets event for new PR
+6. gitStream GitHub app calls the installed action in `.github/workflows/gitstream.yml`
+7. The installed action pulls and runs gitStream action in the repo and uses
+    1. The provided PR context
+    2. The repos automations from `cm/gitstream.cm`
+8. The gitStream action gets sends the qualified automations to the gitStream GitHub app
+9. gitStream GitHub app iterates over the automations and invokes each action using GitHub APIs
+10. The PR gets updated according to the desired automations
+11. The PR is ready for review or merge

 ### Automation results

 Eventually the gitStream app shows the following statuses: